 Trade shows are a great way to get your brand in front of a large number of potential customers.
 A successful trade show booth can be one of the most impactful steps in mastering event marketing.
 But if you're not planning properly, your trade show exhibiting can turn into a huge waste of time and money.
 There are many ways to make sure that doesn't happen—and that means you'll want to follow these tips and trade show booth ideas for planning an engaging booth for your next trade show event.

 The first step in creating a booth that is successful is to set a goal.
 There are two kinds of goals: good and bad.
 A bad goal is one that you don’t really care about achieving, or one that you think will be easy.
 An example of this would be saying “I want to get people interested in my product” or “I want people to remember my brand name after the show.”
 These types of goals are not specific enough, and they make it difficult for you to achieve success because there isn’t any clear action for you to take once the trade show ends.

 A good goal should be specific and measurable, meaning that there are clear steps for how you can accomplish your objective, as well as criteria by which we measure whether or not your goal has been accomplished successfully.
-An example might be something like: "I will have five conversations with potential clients by Wednesday" or "I will give out 10 brochures over three days."
+An example might be something like: "I will have five conversations with potential clients by Wednesday" or "I will give out conference swag to 100 attendees today."
 A good rule of thumb when it comes to setting goals is that they need at least one metric (a measurement) associated with them so we know when we've achieved success!

 Once your goal has been set, ask yourself if it's realistic based on what resources are available (time) along with what opportunities exist (people).
 Make sure this aligns with other priorities before committing resources such as staff time/money/effort because running an ineffective campaign could cost more than just money—it could also damage a company’s reputation within its industry!